cherrywheel/CN-Tower/README.md

 *   **Choice-Driven Narrative:** Make decisions that impact the storyline.
 *   **Multiple Endings:** Experience different outcomes based on your choices.
 *   **Save/Load Functionality:** Save your progress and resume your adventure later.
-*   **Debug Menu:** Access a hidden debug menu to test the game or adjust settings.
+*   **Debug Menu:** Access a hidden debug menu to test the game or adjust settings (use with caution!).
-*   **Optional LGBTQ+ Mode:** Enhance your experience with inclusive dialogue and interactions in regions where it's permitted.
+*   **Optional Sweet+ Mode:** Enhance your experience with inclusive dialogue and interactions in regions where it's permitted.
-*   **Country-Based Restrictions:** Certain features are automatically disabled based on the player's detected country, in compliance with local regulations.
+*   **Country-Based Restrictions:** Certain features are automatically disabled based on the player's detected country to comply with local regulations.

 ## Getting Started